kubos/kubos-vagrant/docker/README.md

 ## Setup
 ### Building the images
-to build the container run `docker build -t <name> .` while inside the folder for the container you want to build.
-Images may be set up to depend on each other by name so using the name of the directory as the image name is recommended.

-Alternatively, just use the `build-sdk.sh` script to build the containers as necessary for the SDK.
-The process for building the CI image is very similar.
+**TL;DR** to build any of the docker containers, use the command `docker build -t <image_name> -f <image_folder>/Dockerfile . ` while inside this `docker` folder. if you are just looking to build the docker container for the SDK, theres also a `build-sdk.sh` script.

+This slightly different command from the usual `docker build -t <name> .` is needed because the various containers need to copy some fonfiguration files from the `bin` folder throughout the process, so this folder also needs to be part of dockers build context.

+The build context is the directory passed to `docker build`, which is where it looks for the `Dockerfile` by default.
+Because this `bin` folder and the `Dockerfile` are in separate directories, the build context should be set to the `docker` folder and the Dockerfile needs to be manually specified because it differs from the default.

+#### Image names
+Most of the images rely on the `kubos-base` image, so it is recommended to keep the image names the same as the directory of their `Dockerfile` so images like `kubos-sdk` that depend on this base image are still able to build correctly.
 ### Configuring the container

 Because the docker compose file is designed to be run from the directory you want to mount (similar to the Vagrantfile), it should be relocated there.